 - Determining what options you’ll present to your loved one at the end

-By having a solution ready for all potential problems and ensuring the intervention is well organized, you have a better chance of convincing your loved one that they need to seek rehabilitation.
+By having a solution ready for all potential problems and ensuring the intervention is well organized, you have a better chance of convincing your loved one that they need to seek professional help.

 3. Control Your Emotions

-Realizing your loved one needs rehab is going to be an emotionally charged time, but it’s important to put your emotions in order and let objectivity take the lead.
+Realizing your loved one needs addiction treatment is going to be an emotionally charged time, but it’s important to put your emotions in order and let objectivity take the lead.
 While your emotions are valid, allowing them to run free may be counterproductive.

 Anger, guilt, sadness and frustration are just some of the strong emotions people feel when their loved one refuses to acknowledge their substance use disorder.
 But unreined emotions can spur more explosive emotions from the person with the addiction, which could then lead them to become closed off or aggressive.
 If this is a concern, a professional intervention is recommended.

 Prepare what you’re going to say ahead of time — you can even write it down if that helps — and do your best to present the honest facts objectively.